projectdiscovery/public-bugbounty-programs/README.md

-# chaos-public-program-list
+## Chaos public bug bounty programs list
-List of public programs to monitor.
+This is the source for programs available on chaos.projectdiscovery.io.
+You can send pull-request of public bug bounty programs that you want to add.